Mind Sports Olympiad: History

 The 2010 event was held at the Soho Theatre in London.
 In 2011, the Mind Sports Olympiad moved to a bigger venue, the University of London Union.
 The 16th MSO took place once again at the University of London Union in 18–27 August 2012, and similarly the 17th MSO was also at ULU.

-The main MSO event remains truly international, because it is still regarded as the foremost competition for all-rounders especially the "coveted Pentamind World Championship", won in 2010 by Paco Garcia De La Banda from Spain, while the 2011, 2013, 2014 and 2016 Pentamind World Champion Andres Kuusk is from Estonia.
+The main MSO event remains internationally competitive, because it is regarded as the foremost competition for all-rounders.
+This is especially the case of the "coveted Pentamind World Championship", won in 2010 by Paco Garcia De La Banda from Spain, while the 2011, 2013, 2014 and 2016 Pentamind World Champion Andres Kuusk is from Estonia.

 Structure of the organisation

 When the MSO was initially formed in 1997, the main organisers included David Levy, Tony Buzan, and Raymond Keene with David Levy being the original founder of the MSO concept.